doingweb/chrisdoingweb.com/README.md

-It's just my website and probably blog in the future. [http://chrisdoingweb.com]
+It's just my website and probably blog in the future.
+See it at http://chrisdoingweb.com.